google-wallet/save-to-google-pay-button/src/save-button-react/README.md

 <SaveToGooglePay jwt="eyJhbGci...7_eD2kT3_IuHxw" height="standard" textsize="large" />
 ```

-More React examples can be found in the
+A React example can be found in the
 [examples folder](https://github.com/google-pay/save-to-google-pay-button/tree/main/examples/react/src/examples) of this
 repository.